 #14.
 Lonely Together, Avicii ft.
 Rita Ora

-This song is for anyone who can’t seem to let go of a broken relationship but knows deep down that they must.
-It speaks to those who are still searching for the courage and strength to move on and begin again.
+This song is for anyone who cannot let go of a broken relationship but knows deep down that they must.
+It speaks to those still searching for the courage and strength to move on and begin again.

 Related Article: HOW TO OVERCOME SOCIAL ANXIETY AT WORK (Detailed Guide)

 Here are some more iconic songs about letting go from The Beatles, one of the most influential bands of all time.

 Let It Be was written by Paul McCartney after he had a dream about his mother during a difficult period for the band.
 Her mother assured him in his dream that everything would be fine, so he just needed to let it be.

 Big Girls Don’t Cry was Fergie’s first solo album outside of the Black Eyed Peas.
 Even though it was her first solo album, the song won many awards in different countries and topped the Billboard Hot 100.